cc-nogueira/qty/README.md

 ## Concepts

-All concepts are interchained to model our understandig of units and measurements, as follows:
+All concepts are interchained to model our understanding of units and measurements, as follows:

 ### ***PhysicalProperty***

-The main concept to model measurements is **`PhysicalProperty`**, also called **kind** throughout this package, it is a quantifiable physical property by an amount of an `Unit` that is part one of its `SystemOfMeasurents`.
+The main concept is **`PhysicalProperty`**, also called **kind** throughout this package, it is a quantifiable physical property by an amount of an `Unit` that is part one of its `SystemOfMeasurents`.

 `PhysicalProperty` is implemented as an abstract class extended by each especific property, such as `Mass` and `Length`.
 All instances in this hierarchy are implemented as Singletons with many static shortcuts to the respective singleton instance property.